OCA/connector-interfaces/connector_salesforce/README.rst

 Salesforce Connector
 ====================

-This module allow you to import and export various model between Odoo and Salesforce
+This module allows to import and export various models between Odoo and Salesforce.

-It provides the foundations to create or extend various synchronization
+It provides the foundations to create or extend various synchronizations.

-By default following synchronisation are supported out of the box:
+By default following synchronisations are supported out of the box:

  - Import of Account and contact into Odoo Partners.
 Salesforce is the master.
-   Parent relation of Sales force account is not supported at that time.
+   Parent relation of Sales force account is not supported at this time.
  - Import or export of Product.
 ERP or Salesforce can be master.
-Bidirectional synchronisation is not supported and a master must be set
+Bidirectional synchronisation is not supported and a master must be set.
  - Import of Salesforce priceBook entries into Odoo pricelist version.
 Salesforce is the master.
  - Import of won opportunities into Odoo.
-Salesforce is the master
+Salesforce is the master.

 Installation
 ============